kazehugo/chatbot-ai/README.md

 Thank you for utilizing our AI Chatbot for your daily Q&A!
 We're dedicated to enhancing your Discord journey through seamless and intelligent support.

 # Install the bot
-To open this template, click open on autocode below:
+To open this template, click open in the space below:

 [<img src="![image]![image](https://github.com/kazehugo/chatbot-ai/assets/96301950/59af88aa-a9c5-45cc-acf7-b09413a0d896)" width="192">](https://github.com/kazehugo/chatbot-ai)